Opah – U.S. Hawaii

 Opah in the Pacific Ocean is probably at a medium level of abundance, however no formal population assessment has been done.

 Opah is typically caught as bycatch in pelagic longline fisheries targeting tuna and swordfish.
-Pelagic longlines have minimal impact on bottom habitat but can accidentally capture high numbers of sea birds and sharks.
+Pelagic longlines have minimal impact on bottom habitat but can accidentally capture high numbers of vulnerable species, such as sea birds, sea turtles, and sharks.
+In the U.S. Hawaii fishery, measures are in place to reduce bycatch of these vulnerable species.